 However, although hundreds of different methods have been proposed for battery SOC and SOH estimation, we noticed that the existing methods have some common weaknesses.
-The first weakness is that, although the OCV-SOC correlation is widely used in SOC and SOH estimation, such correlation is also affected by temperature \cite{ocv_temp1,ocv_temp2,ocv_temp3} and SOH \cite{SOH_ocv, SOH_OCV2}.
-Yet, such influence (especially the effect of SOH) is constantly ignored in most studies.
-Ignoring the effect of SOH on OCV can be problematic because the OCV-SOC correlation function stored in the BMS will become increasingly inaccurate as the cell ages, making the SOC and SOH estimation results unreliable.
-Unfortunately, to the best of our knowledge, so far, very few papers considered the effect of SOH when using the OCV-SOC correlation to estimate the SOC \cite{ocv1,ocv2,ocv3,SOHOCVnew1}.
-Worse still, in \cite{ocv1}, the authors only showed the correlation between some parameters and SOH, yet no SOH estimation algorithm was proposed or validated; in \cite{ocv2}, the primary focus was only SOC and OCV, and the SOH estimation result was not detailed; in \cite{ocv3}, although a SOH estimation algorithm was proposed, the algorithm requires to fit the present OCV curve in an extensive SOC range (from 10\% to 90\%), which is hardly accessible in most applications; and in \cite{SOHOCVnew1}, the proposed method required fintuning some hyperparameters and was only validated at 100\% and 96\% SOH, so its effectiveness still requires further investigation.
-In summary, while many papers used the OCV-SOC correlation to estimate the SOC and SOH, few have developed an effective way to integrate the effect of battery aging on OCV into their algorithm.
+The first weakness is that, although the OCV-SOC relationship is widely used in SOC and SOH estimation, it also depends on temperature \cite{ocv_temp1,ocv_temp2,ocv_temp3} and SOH \cite{SOH_ocv, SOH_OCV2}.
+Yet, this influence (especially the effect of SOH) is ignored in most studies.
+Such a simplification can be problematic because the OCV-SOC function stored in the BMS will become increasingly inaccurate as the cell ages, making the SOC and SOH estimation results unreliable.
+Unfortunately, to the best of our knowledge, so far, only a few papers considered the effect of SOH when using the OCV-SOC relationship to estimate the SOC \cite{ocv1,ocv2,ocv3, SOHOCVnew1}.
+Worse still, in \cite{ocv1}, the authors only showed the relation between some parameters and SOH, yet no SOH estimation method was proposed or validated.
+In \cite{ocv2}, the primary focus was only SOC and OCV, and the SOH estimation result was not detailed.
+In \cite{ocv3}, although an SOH estimation method was proposed, the method is based on features from the OCV curve across a wide SOC range (from 10\% to 90\%), which are not fully accessible in many applications.
+In \cite{SOHOCVnew1}, the proposed method requires fine-tuning some hyperparameters and was only validated at 100\% and 96\% SOH, so its effectiveness still requires further investigation.
+In summary, while many papers used the OCV-SOC relationship to estimate the SOC and SOH, few have developed an effective way to integrate the effect of battery aging on OCV into their methods.